 Annual budget: USD 53,000

 Partner Organisation: Mada Al-Carmel, the Arab Centre for Applied Social Research

 Project name: Supporting Higher Education Students Programme

 Since 2010, the Galilee Foundation has partnered with Mada Al-Carmel by supporting several of its programmes.
-Most recently, the Foundation has supported the Higher Education Programme.
+Most recently, the Foundation has supported the Post Graduate Programme.
 Mada Al-Carmel is the largest and most established independent Palestinian academic organisation operating inside Israel.
 Their overall objective is to provide academic and intellectual support for Palestinian PhD students.
 As a result of systemic discrimination throughout the entire trajectory of Palestinian students’ educational experiences, the Palestinian community in Israel lacks the infrastructure for nurturing independent, bold, and authentic intellectual leaders.

 The Palestinian community in Israel has been dependent on information and analyses provided by Israeli research institutions, and this Programme provides information and analyses conducted independently by Palestinians for Palestinians.
 The project provides monthly seminars and workshops where students make presentations and solicit feedback about their own research from their Palestinian peers, the seminar leader, and another scholar whose work relates directly to theirs.
 The project also organises an annual conference which is open to all Palestinian PhD students, irrespective of their place of residence.
 This conference is a first of its kind offered to Palestinian PhD students and provides a rare and unique opportunity for Palestinian scholars to gather and share their research and ideas in a dynamic academic discussion with other high-achieving students and established scholars.